RETIREMENT BENEFITS

 The WELS Pension Plan and the WELS Shepherd Plan utilize numerous industry-leading service providers to administer benefits for our members.
 Click here to view our partners and their contact information.

-The WELS Retirement Program is comprised of the WELS Pension Plan and the WELS Shepherd Plan.
 Workers are encouraged to consider the benefits provided under each plan, in conjunction with Social Security benefits (if applicable) and other sources of income, when planning for retirement.

 The WELS Pension Plan is a defined benefit plan.
 Participants do not maintain individual accounts with cash balances.
 Under the WELS Pension Plan, all contributions for all participants are placed into one trust.
 Benefits are calculated based on a formula that includes two variables: years of credited service that each individual participant has earned, and a benefit basis that is standard across all participants and serves as an average salary approximation based on years of service.
 Benefits are payable in the form of a monthly annuity for life with options for surviving spouse benefits.